Events have been a big part of my life since 2016. But no, not those kind of events.

 - Describe what happened.

 And that’s not even all of it.
-Our way of understanding events is changing, which allows us create timelines that describe the event better.
+Our way of programming machines to understand events is changing, which allows us create timelines that describe the event better.

 A lot has changed since 2016; I graduated, obtained my Masters degree and started my doctorate, but the one thing that has remained constant is my research area: Topic Detection and Tracking.